Nesquiko/Latticeum/README.md

     the current instruction against the `pc_{i-1}` (from the witness) and the `code_comm` (from the public `z_0_comm`).
 This prevents the prover from executing a malicious instruction.
-3.  **State transition constraints**: Constrain the correctness of the RISC-V instruction execution based on the instruction and the `ExecutionTrace` witness.
+3.  **State transition constraints**: Constrain the correct decoding of the RISC-V instruction and its execution based on the instruction and the `ExecutionTrace` witness.
 4.  **Memory consistency constraints**:
     - If a memory operation occurs, it constrains that the memory operations log commitment is correctly updated.